NYUDataBootcamp/Book/graphs1.md

 **More than you need** In addition to the buttons near the top of your notebook, there are also keyboard shortcuts for all these commands.
 We'll tell you about them along the way.
 Once we got used to them, we found that the keyboard shortcuts are an easier and more efficient way to do what we need.
 These will always be noted with **mtyn**.
 The command for creating a new cell is to press escape to be in *command mode* and then press `a` to insert a new cell above the current one and `b` to insert a new cell below the current cell.

-**Markdown essentials.**  Markdown is a simplified version of html ("hypertext markup language"), the language used to construct basic websites.  html was a great thing in 1995, but now that the excitement has warn off we find it painful.
+**Markdown essentials.**  Markdown is a simplified version of html ("hypertext markup language"), the language used to construct basic websites.  html was a great thing in 1995, but now that the excitement has worn off we find it painful.
 Markdown, however, has a zen-like simplicity and beauty.
 Here are some things we can do with it:

 * Headings.
 Large bold headings are marked by hashes (`#`).
 One hash for first level (very large), two for second level (a little smaller), three for third level (smaller still), four for fourth (the smallest).
 Try these in a Markdown cell to see how they look: